 So, having left the Root access as the last resort, I decided to look closer at path #2 — adjustment of the access point.

-In the past, when being a student, mobile internet traffic was ending up quickly (and we needed to read, watch something while on the lesson), and we used an iPhone as an access point.
+In the past, when I was a student, mobile internet traffic was ending up quickly (and we needed to read, watch something while on the lesson), and we used an iPhone as an access point.
 The idea came to mind: to mix the student experience and recently gathered knowledge.

 Using Network Link Conditioner and an access point made of macOS or iOS doesn’t require any extra knowledge and are easy to adjust.
 Exactly what’s needed if we want to save time.